 This bill proposes several updates to current statutes regarding the discharge of firearms and archery equipment while taking wildlife.
 Under the new provisions, it would allow the discharge of shotguns or archery equipment within one-quarter mile but outside of one-eighth mile from an occupied farmhouse or other structures without needing the owner's permission.
-Additionally, it removes the ability of counties to adopt ordinances that restrict firearm discharge within one-quarter mile of occupied structures without consent.
-The bill also defines "archery equipment" and "shotgun," clarifying what is included under these terms.
+Additionally, the bill removes the authority of counties to adopt ordinances that restrict firearm discharge within one-quarter mile of occupied structures without consent.
+The definitions of "archery equipment" and "shotgun" are also clarified, ensuring that archery equipment does not include any device classified as a firearm.

 Senate Engrossed Version: 13-3107, 13-3108, 17-309, 17-340, 13-704, 13-604, 17-101, 9-499.04, 13-3101, 13-3105, 17-240, 12-781, 17-302